GCGCNStart

 Compare the setting before accepting the default quote.

-Knee replacement is a care episode, not just an operating-room price.
+Knee replacement is a full care episode, not just an operating-room price.
 Compare surgeon fit, hospital or surgery center setting, insurance approval, anesthesia, implant, rehab, and follow-up.

 Cost drivers